 What Types Of Bikes Are Out There?

 Aside from a tri bike to train/race on, and/or a road bike to do the same with, there are some really cool options that have popped up on a grand scale in the last ten years while we’ve all been focused on drooling over non-double-diamond bikes for tri.
 First, and most notably, there are gravel bikes.
 While gravel bikes may look a little bit like the cyclocross bike of old, they’re far more popular than those lightweight offroad road-looking race machines ever were.
 And this is a good thing.
 With more brands making more gravel bikes (and more gravel components), you can get something very very nice with most of the features you want for not a lot of money.
-You can also get something very very very nice for a lot of money too—don’t worry.
+And don’t worry, you can also get something very very very nice for a lot of money too.

 Aside from gravel getting both better and cheaper, e-bikes are also becoming more widespread, accessible, and accepted.
 And while I’m not talking about something you would necessarily train with (obviously no racing), e-bikes are good enough and inexpensive enough to help you commute, or better yet, get someone outside and riding with you who couldn’t normally.
 Imagine a long ride with your significant other who’s not a triathlete, or maybe a friend, parent, or older child who could finally see the same stuff you talk about when you get home from your ride.